thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 bandwidth savings against server state, anti-replay requirements, and privacy considerations.

-# Compression

-TLS 1.3 does not define compression of application data traffic, as offered by previous versions of TLS.
-Applications are therefore responsible for transmitting payloads that are either compressed or use a more efficient encoding otherwise.

-With regards to the handshake itself, various strategies have been applied to reduce the size of the exchanged payloads.
-TLS and DTLS 1.3 can reduce handshake overhead compared to previous protocol versions, especially when session resumption avoids retransmitting certificate chains.

 # Forward Secrecy {#forward_secrecy}

 RFC 9846 has removed Static RSA and Static Diffie-Hellman cipher suites, therefore all public-key-based key exchange mechanisms available in TLS 1.3 provide forward secrecy.